tom-mi/python-async2v/docs/tutorial/01_getting_started.rst

 Note also the second line ``# PYTHON_ARGCOMPLETE_OK``.
 In combination with the ``argcomplete`` package, it allows to get bash completion for your application.
-See <the documentation of argcomplete `https://pypi.org/project/argcomplete/`>_ for how to activate global completion.
+See `the documentation of argcomplete <https://pypi.org/project/argcomplete/>`_ for how to activate global completion.

 Add a display
 -------------

-Although there is the OpenCV-based `SimpleDisplaySink`, it is recommended to use pygame-based displays.

-The builtin `OpenCvDebugDisplay` is a good starting point, as it does not need any configuration and can display data from multiple sources simultaneously.
+The builtin pygame-based `OpenCvDebugDisplay` is a good starting point, as it does not need any configuration and can display data from multiple sources simultaneously.

 Pygame-based displays are embedded in a `MainWindow` component, which is the central application window.
 A `MainWindow` can have one or more displays.

 .. literalinclude:: ../../examples/tutorial/01_02.py
   :language: python
-  :emphasize-lines: 12-15
+  :emphasize-lines: 13-17

 All components must be instantiated and registered on the `Application` instance passed to the `register_application_components` method.